Docker-Tutorialz/nodejs-app/README.md

 $ node app.js
 ```

+After this, please check on your web browser the address `http://192.168.1.100:3000/`.
+You can able to see the message `Olá MUNDO!` in portuguese.

 ## Build a Docker image using the NodeJS app

 Now we can create a `Dockerfile` to deploy the Docker image: